West Virginia Statute of Limitations — How to Protect Your Rights

 - Medical Malpractice: Generally, the statute of limitations is Two years after the date of injury.
 However, if the discovery rule applies, no more than 10 years after the date of the alleged medical negligence.
 (W. Va.
 Code § 55-7B-4)

-- Tractor Trailer and Commercial Trucking Accidents: Like with other personal injury claims, generally a lawsuit must be filed within two years of the injury.
+- Tractor Trailer and Commercial Trucking Accidents: Like with other personal injury claims, a lawsuit must be filed within two years of the injury.
 (W. Va.
 Code § 55-2-12)

-- Sexual Assault or Sexual Abuse Statute of Limitations in WV: West Virginia Code Section 55-2-15 says, within 18 years after reaching the age of majority, or within four years after discovery of the sexual assault or sexual abuse, whichever is longer.”
+- Sexual Assault or Sexual Abuse Statute of Limitations in WV: West Virginia Code Section 55-2-15 says, within 18 years after reaching the age of majority, or within four years after the discovery of the sexual assault or sexual abuse, whichever is longer.”
 In other words, if someone was molested when they are 14, they have 18 years after they turn 18 years old to file a lawsuit for sexual abuse in West Virginia.

 - Legal and Professional Malpractice: two years for claims based in tort (W. Va.
 Code § 55-2-12)

 - Products Liability: two years (W. Va.
 Code § 55-2-12)

 - Damage to Property: two years (W. Va.
 Code § 55-2-12)

 - Fraud: two years (W. Va.
 Code § 55-2-12)

 - Breach of Contract: 5 or 10 years, depending on the type of contract (W. Va.
 Code § 55-2-6)